Famous Painters – Hand-Painted Reproductions

 60- Mary Cassatt (1844–1926)

-American Impressionist, she sublimated motherhood and feminine tenderness in luminous and delicate compositions.
+American Impressionist, she elevated motherhood and feminine tenderness in luminous and delicate compositions.

 See the collection - 93 works